 47. What are the two main groups of primary sleep disorders?

-48. What are 3 causes of secondary sleep disorders?
+48. What are the three causes of secondary sleep disorders?

-(1) Medical – which are the COPD, asthma, and chronic pain.
-(2) The second cause is drugs – which are caffeine, nicotine, amphetamine.
-(3) Last is psychiatric – which are the mood and anxiety disorders.
+(1) Medical – COPD, asthma, and chronic pain.
+(2) Drugs – caffeine, nicotine, and amphetamines.
+(3) Psychiatric – which are mood and anxiety disorders

 50. How is insomnia treated?